 EARS is a structured Internet portal supported by extensive bibliographical tools, designed to aid those conducting research in Electroacoustic Music Studies.

 The project is coordinated by Leigh Landy and Simon Atkinson at MTI Research Centre in collaboration with with Pierre Couprie and Rob Weale.
-EARS is funded by the Arts and Humanities Research Council and Unesco and it forms part of Unesco’s Digi-Arts Programme.
+EARS was funded by the Arts and Humanities Research Council and Unesco and it forms part of Unesco’s Digi-Arts Programme.

 EMS: The Electroacoustic Music Studies Network